When Panic Attacks Hit: A Biblical Path to Peace

 “I’m not safe unless I fix this.”

-This is where panic attacks begin to tighten their grip.
+This is where panic begins to tighten its grip.

 If you struggle with panic attacks as a Christian, this distinction matters.
-The goal isn’t to eliminate all fear—it’s to respond to it biblically by renewing the mind and retraining the body.
+The goal is not to eliminate every fearful feeling.
+The goal is to interpret fear biblically, renew the mind, and respond in faith.

 The Turning Point in Panic